“Oh Phills, you can’t say that…”

 I like that Phil doesn’t push and she isn’t saying how impolite I am being.

-I tell her what countries I found them in and we laugh some more.
+I go down the list countries I found them in and we laugh some more.

 “Helga the milk jug cow is from Amsterdam.”